 The Edmonds Music Teacher Association organizes a number of different local musical events both on our own and in conjunction with the State (WSMTA) and National (MTNA) Music Teacher’s Associations.
 Available below is public information and student forms for EMTA events.
-More event information for EMTA members is available here.
+More event and forms information for EMTA members is available here.

 Events, Forms, and Information for Students